percona/percona-xtradb-cluster/doc/source/configure.rst

 | Node 3 | pxc3      | 192.168.70.63 |
 +--------+-----------+---------------+

-1. Stop the |PXC| server.
+1. Stop the Percona XtraDB Cluster server.
 After the installation completes the server is not started.
 You need this step if you have started the server manually.

    .. code-block:: bash